-You must obtain specific consent from patients regarding the sharing of any information about them with others
+21. You must obtain specific consent from patients regarding the sharing of any information about them with others.

 A5.
-Support patients in caring for themselves to improve and maintain their own health and wellbeing.
+You must support patients in caring for themselves to improve and maintain their own health and wellbeing.

-1. Supporting patients in caring for themselves may include:

-- 1.1 advising them on the effects of their life choices and lifestyle on their health and wellbeing - 1.2. supporting them in making lifestyle changes where appropriate. - 1.3 encouraging and supporting them to seek help from others, including other health professionals, or those coordinating their care, if necessary - 1.4 respecting patients' decisions about their care, even if you disagree with those decisions.
+- 1. Supporting patients in caring for themselves may include: - 1.1 providing information on the effects of their life choices and lifestyle on their health and well-being - 1.2 supporting decision making about lifestyle changes where appropriate - 1.3 encouraging and supporting patients to seek help from others, including other health professionals, or those coordinating their care, if necessary - 1.4 respecting patients' decisions about their care, even if you disagree with those decisions.

 A6.
-Respect your patients' dignity and modesty.
+You must respect your patients' dignity and modesty.